 6. Let your child have a say

 - Be persistent.
-If the crying continues for more than one lesson, do not give up!
+If the crying during swim lessons continues for more than one lesson, do not give up!
 Your child needs to feel secure and become comfortable with a routine.
 Delaying or avoiding swim lessons because of your child crying can make the problem much bigger than it is.

-As mentioned above, these are just a few ways that you can help if your child is crying during a swim lesson.
+As mentioned above, these are just a few ways that you can help if your child is crying during swim lessons.
 It can be extremely stressful for a first-time parent when your child starts out in swim lessons.
 Infants and small children communicate their needs and problems through crying.

 Recognizing that this will almost always occur is the first step you can take as the parent.
 Communication is the main key to putting both the child and the parent at ease in the water.